mosaic-design-system/docs/src/components/back-to-top.md

 tabs:
   - title: Usage
     body: >-
-      ## What is a back to top?
+      ## What is a Back to Top?

-      The Back to Top component is a button positioned in the bottom right-hand corner of the page.
-It fades in when the user has scrolled beyond a specific point on the website and needs to easily navigate back to the top of the page.
+      The **Back to Top** component is a button positioned in the bottom right-hand corner of a page.
+It fades in when the user has scrolled beyond a specific point on the page and allows the user to easily navigate back to the top of the page.

       - - -